lalith1403/Image-to-Latex/README.md

 ### Installations

-I am working on a Windows based system.
-Need the following to be installed:
+The experiments were performed on a Windows based system.
+The following needs to be installed:
 1. Perl
 2. Node.js
-3. Latex Live
-4. pdfLatex

 ### Preprocessing Scripts